As I watched a late fall day fade into night

 Restore to us a white-hot heart

-Please Lord, restore the light - one more time.
+Please Lord, restore us - one more time.